 Rachel was Organ Scholar at St Paul's Cathedral in London, England from 2014-2016, the first female organist in its 1400-year history.
-As one of the full time organists, she regularly played and conducted for services, working with the world famous Cathedral Choir in the daily cycle of worship as well as services of National significance.
-She has played for several high profile events, including those in the presence of royalty.
+As one of the full time organists, she gave recitals and regularly played and conducted for services, working with the world famous Cathedral Choir in the daily cycle of worship as well as services of National significance.

 In 2012, Rachel and fellow organist Sarah Svendsen founded the duo Organized Crime and the two organists aim to entertain audiences with their music and crazy antics.
 The pair had a successful Canadian tour last summer, culminating in the opening concert of the Montreal Organ Festival, and will be performing at the RCCO National Convention in Halifax, July 2019.
 More information may be found at organizedcrimeduo.com.